w3f/polkadot-wiki/docs/general/how-to-dyor.md

 are parachains on Kusama or gearing up to become one.
 Parachains can purchase [coretime](../learn/learn-agile-coretime.md) and access a relay chain's core.

-Verifying which projects are currently parachains on Kusama can be quickly done by visiting the [parachains](https://polkadot.js.org/apps/#/parachains) page on [polkadot.js.org/apps](https://polkadot.js.org/apps).
+Verifying which projects are parachains on Kusama can be quickly done by visiting the [parachains](https://polkadot.js.org/apps/#/parachains) page on [polkadot.js.org/apps](https://polkadot.js.org/apps).